Connecting baryon light-front wave functions to quasi-transverse-momentum-dependent correlators in lattice QCD: Introduction

 \section{Introduction}

 Quantum Chromodynamics (QCD) provides the fundamental description of the strong interaction between quarks and gluons, collectively referred to as partons.
-Due to confinement, these degrees of freedom cannot be observed as free particles, but only as constituents of color-singlet bound states called hadrons.
+Due to the confinement of color charges, these degrees of freedom cannot be observed as free particles, but only as constituents of color-singlet bound states called hadrons.
 While asymptotic freedom allows for a perturbative treatment of QCD at high energies, it remains an open problem the nonperturbative dynamics, which is responsible for the formation and internal structure of the hadrons.

-A natural framework to discuss hadron structure is light-front quantization, where hadron states are expanded on a Fock-space basis of parton configurations, with coefficients given by light-front wave functions (LFWFs).
-These encode the full momentum-space structure of the parton configurations, and, in principle, contain all the information on the internal dynamics of the bound states.
-In particular, experimentally measurable quantities such as parton distribution functions can be described as products of LFWFs where some parton degrees of freedom are integrated out.
+Light-front wave functions (LFWFs) are quantum amplitudes that connect a hadron state to the vacuum through an operator defined on a hypersurface tangent to the light cone, which represents a partonic configuration in the hadron.
+The LFWFs encode the full momentum-space structure of the partonic configurations, and, in principle, contain all the information on the internal dynamics of the bound states.
+In particular, experimentally measurable quantities such as parton distribution functions can be described as products of LFWFs where some partonic degrees of freedom are integrated out.
 These distributions therefore focus on specific aspects of the more complete information contained in the LFWFs, which, in this sense, represent the most fundamental nonperturbative quantities describing hadron structure.